felcerreia/Simple-Contact-Forms/README.md

 Simple Contact Forms is designed to strip all the hassle so you can insert contact forms where you want and how you want.
 It's incredibly simple to set up and use so you can spend more time working on the harder parts of your site.

 Dropping Simple Contact Forms into your site allows users to complete your forms and interact with your site.
-A successful completion will trigger an email notification to you and create a record in the database, which is viewable in the WordPress Admin area.
+A successful completion will trigger an email notification to you and create a record in the database, which is viewable in the WordPress Admin area (can also be exported by CSV).

 Build your own contact forms with a number of configurable drag and drop fields.
 Fields can also be required for successful submission or excluded completely to be saved for later.
 The fields include: